-If iPhone Contacts are not syncing to iCloud, changes that you make to your Contact list on iPhone won’t visible on your other devices.
+If Contacts on your iPhone are not syncing to iCloud, any changes that you make to the Contact list on iPhone won’t be saved to iCloud.
 You can find below the steps to fix this problem.

-If iCloud Contacts are not syncing to iCloud, the problem could be due to connectivity issues, iCloud glitches, iCloud Contacts being accidentally switched OFF and other reasons.
+While this syncing process works well most of the times, it can sometimes stop working due to connectivity issues, due to iCloud Contacts being accidentally switched OFF and other reasons.

 1. Enable/Disable iCloud Contacts

-Open Settings > tap on your Apple ID Name > tap on iCloud and move the toggle next to Contacts to OFF position.
+Open Settings > tap on your Apple ID Name > iCloud > Show All > On the next screen, move the toggle next to Contacts to OFF position.

 Note: If you are using an older version of iOS, go to Settings > General > iCloud > Switch OFF iCloud.